 National Pay Back Your Parents Day is celebrated on November 20th in the United States.
 It is a day dedicated to honoring the mothers and fathers who raised us, cared for us, and provided us with a bright future.
 It is time to pay them back with the same love and kindness they have shown us over the years.

-Since 1980, the UN has been engaged in public awareness of the parental role.
-The national day was adopted in 2012, uniting the loving hearts of children who remain forever small in the interpretation of their parents.
-The holiday is similar to Parents’ Day, but this is another plus – you will pay twice as much attention to your loved ones!
+Since 1980, the United Nations has been actively engaged in raising public awareness of the importance of parenting.
+National Pay Back Your Parents Day was adopted in 2012, uniting the loving hearts of children who, in the eyes of their parents, will always remain small.
+This holiday is somewhat similar to Parents’ Day, but it carries an additional message of giving twice as much attention to our loved ones.

-How to celebrate
+How to take part

-When is National Pay Back Your Parents Day celebrated in 2022?
+When is National Pay Back Your Parents Day celebrated in 2023?

 National Pay Back Your Parents Day is observed on November 20 each year.